This post may include affiliate links; see our disclosure policy.

 *For a quick and easy version of the recipe, substitute ⅓ cup blueberry jam for the blueberries and sugar.

-**You can also microwave the cream cheese to soften it, but be very careful since you don’t want to go too far!
-Place the block on a plate in the microwave, cook 5 seconds, flip over the block of cheese and cook another 5 seconds.
+**You can also microwave the cream cheese to soften it, but be very careful, since you don’t want to overheat it!
+Place the block on a plate in the microwave, cook for 5 seconds, flip over the block of cheese, and cook for another 5 seconds.
 (If it’s not room temperature at this point, cook another few seconds, but err on the conservative side.)

 Did you love this recipe?